square/fdoc/README.md

 ## Goals

- - As a client engineer, I want to be able to document an API and keep it up to date
+- Client engineers should be able to participate in documenting an API and keeping it up to date.
- - The server engineers want to be able to test their implementations
+- Server engineers should be able to test their implementations.
- - The documentation should be as close to the code as possible, it should live in the same repository (like specs)
+- The documentation should be as close to the code as possible.
-   - Branches, reviews, and merges are the appropriate way to update the docs
+  - Branches, reviews, and merges are the appropriate way to update the docs.
-   - Experimental drafts should just live on branches and never get merged into master
+  - Experimental drafts should just live on branches and never get merged into master.
- - Specification alone is not enough, there needs to be room for discussion
+- Specification alone is not enough, there needs to be room for discussion.

 ## Contributing